 The regular and predictable halving process.

 While Bitcoin supply is certainly limited, it’s technically an inflationary currency whilst supply is still expanding at a rate above the amount of coin permanently lost to various failures, disasters or user errors.
-At a coin reward of 12.5 BTC, bitcoin inflation is currently around 3.8%.
-Once Bitcoin becomes deflationary - and assuming an equal level of market demand - the steady loss of coins will make existing coins more valuable.
+At a coin reward of 6.25 BTC, bitcoin inflation is currently around 1.78%.
+This is below the 2% annual inflation target of most central banks.
+Once Bitcoin becomes deflationary – and assuming an equal level of market demand – the steady loss of coins will make existing coins more valuable.

 Rising price is what will keep miners mining, once coin rewards become insignificant.
 At least theoretically, a much higher Bitcoin price means that transaction fees will become sufficiently valuable to replace coin rewards.
 Indeed, a small number of blocks have already been mined in which transaction fee rewards exceed coin rewards.